ls-cat-org/lscat-image-server/README.md

 In this project all programming and initialization errors are considered fatal.
-Either `assert` is called or a mesage is printed to stderr and `exit(-1)` is called.
+Either `assert` is called or a mesage is printed to syslog and `exit(-1)` is called.

-Non-programming errors always result in a error being sent back to the user via ZMQ and perhaps a message being printed to stderr.
+Non-programming errors always result in a error being sent back to the user via ZMQ and perhaps a message being printed to syslog.

-Debugging output is sent to stdout.
+Debugging output is sent to syslog.